LeenSun/canary/README.md

 ## Deploy to k8s

 ### Confirm configmap for openresty setting
-change the cluster ip in the default.conf to your current minikube
 ```
 kubectl cluster-info
+#change the cluster ip in the default.conf to your current minikube
+set $clusterIp '192.168.99.{your ip}';
 ```

 ### Deploy configmap first

 ```
-kubectl apply -f nginx-proxy/nginx-cm.yaml
+kubectl apply -f nginx-manifest/nginx-cm.yaml
 ```
 ### Deploy applications
 ```